tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 The post I was originally going to write on this topic involved actually writing an interpreter and iteratively transforming it into more of a compiler, doing all of the steps that the projects mentioned above do.
-But there are only so many hours in the day.
-This is left as an extended exercise for the reader.
+But there are only so many hours in the day, so this is left as an extended exercise for the reader.
 Take a look at David Beazley's [Wabbit](https://www.dabeaz.com/wabbit.html) as a good language target.
 Please let me know if you do this and I will happily link it here.

 Also, what this doesn't address is that some *languages* require more run-time glue code, called "a runtime", to happen around the edges of your application